Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $39.90

-Where to buy: Matchaya, multiple locations including Takashimaya and Suntec City or shop online
+Where to buy: Matchaya, available online and at multiple locations including Takashimaya and Suntec City

 Skip the cliche chocolates this year and offer movement, zen, and endorphins for your girl instead.
 Pilates is basically self‑care in sweatpants but with good lighting, and gifting a session or class pass feels supportive, healthy, and actually useful.
 Whether she’s already into pilates or curious to try, this is the kind of gift that says “I want you to feel good,” not “Here’s something I thought of at the last minute.”
 Oh, you can join in if you want!